REZ3X/rejaka_web/public/blog/posts/laravelSetup/index.md

 ![Laravel Files](./laravelfiles.png "Laravel Files")

-## 🎉 You're All Set!
+## Summary

-Congrats!
-You just installed PHP, Composer, Laravel, and created your very first Laravel project on Debian Linux.
+You've successfully installed PHP, Composer, and Laravel, and created your first Laravel project on Debian Linux.

-You’re now ready to code something amazing—go ahead and start your journey into the Laravel world 💻🔥
+You're now ready to start developing with Laravel.
+The project structure includes all necessary files for building modern web applications with React (or your chosen frontend framework).

-Got questions?
-Or maybe you wanna brag about your Laravel setup?
-Hit me up.
-And if you found this helpful, share it with your fellow dev friends!
+If you have questions or run into issues, feel free to reach out.